nifey/epub2sphinx/README.md

                                Sphinx has to be installed for this to work.
   -s, --serve                  Build HTML using Sphinx and Serve the files on localhost.
                                Sphinx has to be installed for this to work.
-  -c, --include-custom-css     Include the custom CSS from the EPUB for the HTML output --overwrite                  Overwrite the output directory if present already --version                    Show the version and exit.
+  -c, --include-custom-css     Include the custom CSS and Fonts from the EPUB for the HTML output -p, --port INTEGER           The port number on which the files will be served after conversion --overwrite                  Overwrite the output directory if present already --version                    Show the version and exit.
   --help                       Show this message and exit.